dotnet/docs-maui/docs/user-interface/pages/tabbedpage.md

 Two approaches can be used to create a `TabbedPage`:

-- Populate the `TabbedPage` with a collection of child `Page` objects, such as a collection of `ContentPage` objects.
+- Populate the `TabbedPage` with a collection of child `Page` objects, such as a collection of <xref:Microsoft.Maui.Controls.ContentPage> objects.
 For more information, see [Populate a TabbedPage with a Page collection](#populate-a-tabbedpage-with-a-page-collection).
 - Assign a collection to the `ItemsSource` property and assign a `DataTemplate` to the `ItemTemplate` property to return pages for objects in the collection.
 For more information, see [Populate a TabbedPage with a DataTemplate](#populate-a-tabbedpage-with-a-datatemplate).

 > [!IMPORTANT]
-> A `TabbedPage` should only be populated with `NavigationPage` and `ContentPage` objects.
+> A `TabbedPage` should only be populated with `NavigationPage` and <xref:Microsoft.Maui.Controls.ContentPage> objects.

 Regardless of the approach taken, the location of the tab bar in a `TabbedPage` is platform-dependent: